Disease Reporting

 How do I report non-acute HIV or AIDS cases among adults or adolescents ages 13 and older?

-What information should be included on the Adult HIV/AIDS Confidential Case Report Form?
+What information must I include on the Adult HIV/AIDS Confidential Case Report Form?

 - Demographics